Mumia Abu-Jamal can reargue appeal in 1981 police slaying

-PHILADELPHIA (AP) — A judge has issued a split ruling that grants Mumia Abu-Jamal another chance to appeal his 1981 conviction in a Philadelphia police officer’s death.
+PHILADELPHIA (AP) — A judge issued a split ruling Thursday that grants Mumia Abu-Jamal another chance to appeal his 1981 conviction in a Philadelphia police officer’s death.

-Abu-Jamal spent nearly three decades on death row before his sentence was thrown out over flawed jury instructions.
-He’s now serving life without parole.
+Abu-Jamal spent nearly three decades on death row before his sentence in the shooting death of Officer Daniel Faulkner was thrown out over flawed jury instructions.
+Prosecutors then agreed in 2011 to a sentence of life without parole.

 The Pennsylvania Supreme Court rejected his final appeal in 2012.
-But Philadelphia Judge Leon Tucker ruled Thursday that a former justice should have recused himself because of comments he made as a prosecutor about police killers that suggest a potential bias.
+But after the defense this year pushed to get more documents in the case, Philadelphia Judge Leon Tucker ruled Thursday that former Justice Ronald Castille should have recused himself because of statements he made as a prosecutor about police killers that suggest a potential bias.
+They include campaign speeches and letters advocating the issuance of death warrants in such cases.

-The ruling, first reported by KYW-AM, gives Mumia the chance to reargue his appeal.
+The ruling, first reported by KYW-AM, gives Mumia the chance to reargue his appeal because of that perception of bias.
+However, Tucker rejected defense arguments that Castille had played a “significant” role in Abu-Jamal’s appeal when he was Philadelphia district attorney and then ruled on the case as a judge.

 Most Read Nation & World Stories